etingof/talks/devconf-ironic-and-edgy/source/index.rst

 ..
 Things to talk about ^

-  The distant pieces of the infrastructure could be hard to attend physically for power cycle or replacement.
+  Once you place your computing facility far away from your networking HQ, immediately make physical attendance for power cycling or repair challenging.

   Network access to the outskirts of the network could be problematic because the access network could be lossy, unstable, slow and insecure.